 I am a band to bypass revision.
 I had horrible acid reflux and had gained back a lot of my weight because of 'eating around the band.'
 I am almost 10 months out and I am down almost 90 pounds.
 I guess I could 'get past' eating things if I wanted to feel sick all of the time.
 But I don't.
 I will occasionally have a bite of birthday cake or a taste of chocolate - but not enough to make me feel bad.
 I don't choose those foods anymore.
 I am super happy with my revision.
 I have zero reflux, I sleep better at night, I am 15 pounds from what I want for my goal, I am running again.
 I have no regrets - at all.
 I don't miss any foods.
 It's weird but my tastes have totally changed.
 I'd be happy to answer any specific questions if you would like.

-You can't measure your achievements by someone else's yardstick!
+You can't measure your achievements with someone else's yardstick!

 Thank you everyone, I appreciate the responses!
 It makes me feel better about my decision to go bypass instead of sleeve hearing other people's success stories.
 I feel like if I'm going to revise, I should just go straight to bypass.
 I won't be having another WLS so I want to get it right this time!